 of limbo, because it feels bad to stay connected, yet bad to cut

 it off.
 With a little help, this issue can be resolved.

-admiration and respect for their character, attributes and qualities.
+with admiration and respect for their character, attributes and

-The feelings you've had for this woman aren't actually "Love,"
+qualities.
+The feelings you've had for this woman aren't actually

-and drop it from your vocabulary.
-You were understandably inebriated
+yearning, so try and drop it from your vocabulary.
+You were understandably

-with how her attention helped you feel about Yourself, but real
+inebriated with how her attention helped you feel about Yourself,

-love is neither painful nor obsessional.
-Pain could have become
+but real love is neither painful nor obsessional.
+Pain

 with loving throughout your childhood--but it's the antithesis

 iPhone, iPad or iPod this app will let you hear